• Free shipping on all orders

 Image Credit: Waldemar Dabrowski, Shutterstock

-The Mastiff is one of the oldest dog breeds in the world and was utilized for guarding and hunting.
+The Mastiff is one of the oldest breeds in the world, and they were bred for guarding and hunting.
 They shed moderately, so they require at least some regular brushing.

-These canines are good-natured and courageous.
-They’re very friendly towards their family, but they are also very protective.
-Therefore, they require lots of socialization and training to accept family, friends, and strangers.
+Mastiffs are good-natured and courageous, and although they’re friendly to their owners, they are also very protective.
+Therefore, they require plenty of socialization and training to accept family, friends, and strangers.

-They’re bright, active dogs that need a bit of exercise.
-They can also become bored easily and are prone to obesity, so special care needs to be taken in this regard.
-They make great guard dogs.
+They’re bright, active dogs that need around 45 minutes of daily exercise.
+They can become bored easily and are prone to obesity, so special care needs to be taken in this regard.
+They make excellent guard dogs.

 10. Miniature Pinscher